How to Leave the United States and Where to Go Next: 5 Easy Steps

 Once a country synonymous with pride, freedom and opportunities, the US, for many, has turned a bleak corner.

-The US citizens and residents are starting to realise what the rest of the world has already seemed to wrap their heads around – the idea that no one country is perfect – not even America, the land of the brave and free.
+US citizens and residents are starting to grasp what much of the rest of the world has understood for quite some time – no one country is perfect, not even the good old USA, the land of the brave and free.

-So why don’t Americans just leave and settle somewhere else?
+So why aren’t Americans just moving out of the country and settling somewhere else?

 Well, that’s where some of the complications start.

-As a veteran of the holistic offshore strategy, we at Nomad Capitalist have heard every loophole, complication and myth under the sky about why Americans just can’t move offshore, especially without renouncing their citizenship.
+As veterans of the holistic offshore strategy industry, at Nomad Capitalist, we’ve come across just about every loophole, complication and myth that exists about why Americans can’t just move offshore, especially without renouncing their citizenship.

-Don’t let misinformation hold you back.
-Instead, learn from real professionals like us who’ve done it all before.
-We’ve helped over 1,500 clients (mostly US citizens) legally reduce their taxes and go where they’re treated best.
+Rather, learn from professionals who’ve done it all before.
+We’ve helped over 2,000 clients (mostly US citizens) legally reduce their taxes, navigate the offshore world and go where they’re treated best.
 We can do the same for you.
-All you need to do is reach out to us .

-Before we get into the nitty and gritty of how to leave the US, first, let’s address some of the most common and intimidating myths associated with this topic.
+Before we get into the nitty and gritty of how to leave the US, let’s first address a couple of the most common and intimidating myths associated with this topic.

-We at Nomad Capitalist have not only been serving our clients successfully for years, but we are the only ones who have gone through this whole tunnel ourselves.
+At Nomad Capitalist, we’ve not only been serving our clients successfully for years, but we have gone through this whole tunnel ourselves.

 In fact, Nomad Capitalist’s CEO, Andrew Henderson, has also renounced his US citizenship to pursue a perfectly nomadic life abroad.